blo0em/blooem-retype/Wiki/canvapro.md

 # Canva Pro

-!!!danger This wiki isn't being updated anymore, as I don't have enough time to do so.
+!!!danger This wiki isn't being updated often (I do update it sometimes, but it isn't frequent as before) anymore, as I don't have enough time to do so.
 If anyone is interested in taking over, I can arrange some stuff so contact me on discord!
 !!!

-## Last Updated :  AUGUST 1
+## Last Updated : 18 September

 <style>
     .sample {